Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupVnOnAndroid.md

 ## Setting Up

 1. In your `PC`, open your `Steam Settings` > `Controller` > `Desktop Configuration`
-    - You must have your `Steam Link` opened in your phone
+    - You must have your `Steam Link` opened in your android

     ![Steam Settings](../img/steam-settings.png){height=250 width=500}